MohamadPublic/DNN-Image-Learner/README.md

 # Custom Drawing Neural Network

 This is a very simple project that allows you to train neural networks on any image you decide to draw.
-The coordinates in the image correspond to some pixel intensity, this is the target to be learned.
-The neural network uses skip connections to perserve the structure of the image as well as the size preservation in aim to reproduce the image as accurately as it can.
+Each coordinate in the image corresponds to some pixel intensity, this is the target to be learned.
+The neural network uses skip connections to perserve the structure of the image as well as size preservation in aim to reproduce the image as accurately as it can.

-Captures of the learned image are taken sequentially and once all epochs finish, the user gets an mp4 file which shows a time lapse of the learning of the image.
+Captures of the learned image are taken sequentially and once all epochs finish, the user gets a .mp4 file which shows a timelapse of the learning of the image.

 # Requirements
 - python3